kawu/concraft-pl/README.md

 A model pre-trained on the [National Corpus of Polish][nkjp] can be downloaded from [here][ncp-pre-model].
 The corresponding training material is also [available for download][ncp-pre-train].
-This model is compatible with the current version of [Morfeusz 2][morfeusz], which should be also used for morphosyntactic analysis preceding tagging.
+This model is compatible with the current version of [Morfeusz SGJP][morfeusz] (i.e., the version from September 1st 2018 or newer), which should be also used for morphosyntactic analysis preceding tagging.

 Training